ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

 <h1 id = "Predicting Success?"> Predicting Success? </h1>

 <blockquote class = "expert_quote" style = "color: #00ff00; text-align: justify;">
   Is it possible to predict the success of a game?
-More precisely, is it possible to predict it by using only pre-release features such as the number of wishlists, Steam tags or the price?
+More precisely, is it possible to predict it by using only pre-release features such as the number of wishlists, Steam tags or the launch price?
 </blockquote>

-We tried to answer this question by using a machine learning ensemble model called <a href="https://xgboost.ai/">XGBoost</a>.
+We attempted to answer this question by using a machine learning ensemble model called <a href="https://xgboost.ai/">XGBoost</a>.
 In particular, we modeled both popularity and appreciation predictions as a binary classification task with thresholds given by the medians of the two distributions.
 In order to interpret our results we leveraged <a href="https://shap.readthedocs.io/en/latest/">SHAP</a>, a python library.
-For more details we refer to the technical discussions.
+Should you be interested in more details on our predictive mode, please head to the technical discussions part.

-First, we tried to predict popularity and appreciation separately.

 <h2 id="Predicting popularity"> Predicting popularity </h2>

-Digging deeper into what fuels a game’s popularity, a closer analysis reveals some trends.
-The clearest predictor?
-Wishlist activity.
-When a game racks up high interest on platforms like Backloggd before launch, it’s far more likely to become a hit — making early buzz one of the strongest signals of future popularity.
-This result confirm what Fortuna Imperatore told us in our interview. (*Possibile citazione*)
+Digging deeper into what fuels a game’s popularity, some trends were revealed.
+A key feature in the predictive model is the wishlist count, which we adopted after a recommendation from Fortuna Imperatore.
+This tip panned out; adding the wishlist count to our popularity predicitive model boosted accuracy to more than 80% on our test set.
+When a game racks up high interest on platforms like Backloggd before launch, it is far more likely to become a hit — making early buzz being one of the strongest signals of future popularity.

 Social and broad-appeal features also stand out.
 Games tagged with Multiplayer tend to perform significantly better, while those without it often suffer in visibility — suggesting that while not essential, social functionality is becoming a powerful norm.